 Open Model Interface Provides Standard for Advanced SPICE Capabilities

 The Silicon Integration Initiative Compact Model Coalition has released the Open Model Interface, an Si2 standard, C-language application programming interface that supports SPICE compact model extensions.OMI allows circuit designers to simulate and analyze such important physical effects as self-heating and aging, and perform extended design optimizations.
 It is based on TMI2, the TSMC Model Interface, which was donated to Si2 by TSMC in 2014.
-OMI supports four of CMC’s 13 SPICE models:
+OMI supports ten of CMC’s 15 SPICE models, including:

 - BSIM (Berkeley Short-channel IGFET Model)-BULK, a Bulk MOSFET model that provides excellent accuracy compared to measured data in all regions of operation.

 - BSIM-CMG (Common Multi-Gate), a compact model for the class of common multi-gate FETs.
 All of today’s important Multi-Gate (MG) transistor behaviors are captured by this model.

 - HiSIM2 (Hiroshima-university STARC IGFET Model), one of the early adopters of the surface potential model compared to the traditional Vt extraction based models